-$Ca(H_2PO_4)2 + 2 CaSO_4$ (1) [monocalcium phosphate] [gvpsum]
+$Ca(H_2PO_4)2 + 2 CaSO_4 \quad (1)$ [monocalcium phosphate] [gypsum]

 Production of SSP via this method was first used in 1842, and for many years SSP was in effect the only phosphate fertilizer in existence.
 In the 1870s it was joined by triple superphosphate (TSP), formed by the action of phosphoric acid on phosphate rock, but the ease of production of sulphuric acid as compared to phosphoric acid meant that SSP continued to predominate.
-It was not until the 1940s that mono- and di-ammonium phosphates (MAP/DAP) was first produced on a commercial scale, and it did not begin to make serious inroads into the market for SSP until the 1960s. ysis of MAP and DAP (52% P2O5 and 46% P205 respectively) as compared to SSP (18-21%) and the fact that MAP/DAP also contain significant amounts of nitrogen fertilizer (12% and 18% respectively) have become far more important.
+It was not until the 1940s that mono- and di-ammonium phosphates (MAP/DAP) was first produced on a commercial scale, and it did not begin to make serious inroads into the market for SSP until the 1960s.

+Since that time, however, the higher analysis of MAP and DAP (52% P2O5 and 46% P_2O_5 respectively) as compared to SSP (18-21%) and the fact that MAP/DAP also contain significant amounts of nitrogen fertilizer (12% and 18% respectively) have become far more important.
 It meant that they were in effect a much more concentrated form of nutrient, and therefore the cost of transporting each tonne of phosphate was much smaller for ammonium phosphates.
 SSP retained a significant market share in China and India, as its ease of production was still a major factor in its favour, but elsewhere it became eclipsed in favour of MAP/DAP and more sophisticated NPK blends.
-In 2013.
-SSP represented about 15% of global phosphate fertilizer demand, as compared still represents a significant slice.
-Since that time, however, the higher analto 7% for TSP and 70% for MAP/DAP.
-Now. however, there appears to be something of a resurgence in SSP demand, especially in India, but also to an extent in Brazil.
+In 2013, SSP represented about 15% of global phosphate fertilizer demand, as compared to 7% for TSP and 70% for MAP/DAP.
+Now, however, there appears to be something of a resurgence in SSP demand, especially in India, but also to an extent in Brazil.
 This article will look at some of the reasons behind that.

 Phosphoric acid production - most of it (93%) for fertilizer or other agricultural (feed phosphate) use - represents about 57% of global sulphuric acid consumption, although SSP production is only a small proportion of this.
 Table 1 shows current levels of SSP production.
-Each tonne of SSP requires 0.37 tonnes of sulphuric acid, and thus a global output of 6.1 million tonnes $P_2O{\epsilon}$ (i.e. about 33 million tonnes product at a P2OE content of 18%) represents 12 million t/a of sulphuric acid demand.
-This is only about
+Each tonne of SSP requires 0.37 tonnes of sulphuric acid, and thus a global output of 6.1 million tonnes P_2O_5 (i.e. about 33 million tonnes product at a P_2O_5 content of 18%) represents 12 million t/a of sulphuric acid demand.
+This is only about 4.5% of total sulphuric acid demand, but it still represents a significant slice.